-Doris Fleeson, the daughter of a Co Westmeath immigrant, probed American politics for over three decades
+A look at Doris Fleeson, the daughter of a County Westmeath immigrant who covered American politics for over three decades.

 Doris Fleeson, known as "the tiger in white gloves," was regarded by politicians and fellow journalists as one of the finest reporters of the age.
 For more than 30 years and through five presidencies she probed the workings of political power and shared her findings in clear, concise language with readers across the United States.

 Fleeson, whose father was from County Westmeath, began her career with the New York Daily News in 1927, where, as she put it, she belonged to the "who the hell reads the second paragraph school of journalism."

 In 1930, Fleeson married New York Daily News colleague John O'Donnell with whom she had a daughter, Doris O'Donnell.